-As much as I love my job, and work my ass off every day, it has never been the only thing that defines who I am.
+As much as I love my job, it has never been the only thing that defines who I am.
 I am a father, a husband, a sometime filmmaker and a lousy outfielder in an old man softball league.

 The trickiest part of this juggling act is finding the balance between "breadwinner" and the grunt work of parenting.
 I've always been an active part of my kids' lives on a daily basis, and not just some dude who rolls in to say "goodnight" after they are already in bed.
 Connecting with them in a fun way has always been easy for me.
 Making lunches, figuring out logistics, discipline and cleaning up after them is a little different.